-Impact of psychosis on Family Members
+The Impact of Psychosis on Family Members

-Family members and youth identified supports play an extremely important role in recovery from psychosis.
+Family members and youth-identified supports play an extremely important role in recovery from psychosis.
 It important to remember that families do not cause psychosis.
 Psychosis is not caused by personal weakness, lack of character, or poor upbringing.

 Strong social support is one of the key factors to successful recovery.
 The OnTrAK program is designed to include the families or the individual’s identified supports and strongly encourage them to participate in family interventions.

 A youth’s family and/or supports can assist in the recovery process by:

 • Providing information and insight about the individual